MrVainIRC/UnrealIRCd-modules/nickcollator/README.md

 ## Thanks for Using NickCollator!

-This module is a simple way to add some extra nick name control across different character sets on UnrealIRCd.
+This module is a simple way to add some extra nickname control across different character sets on UnrealIRCd.

 If you know how to improve these module or if you find a bug, feel free to open an issue or submit a pull request.
 I’m always open to suggestions and learning from others!